bitcraze/bitcraze-website/src/development/overview.md

 project that they have done.
 If you feel like contributing we accept pull-requests for all our software/firmware (after review and testing) and also let users get write access to our wiki.
-This is a great resource for us since there’s lot’s of things we miss and need help fixing.
+This is a great resource for us since there are lots of things we miss and need help fixing.